cincimatti/ATM-React-App/README.md

 OPERATING INSTRUCTIONS:
 The application is intended to act as an ATM machine that holds state information (account balance).
-Users can initiate deposits or withdrawls using the webapp.
+Users can initiate deposits or withdraws using the webapp.

 LICENSE INFORMATION:
 Licensing information can be found in the ATM-Machine repo locate the "LICENSE" file.